knebiolo/mast/README.md

 |X           |Integer    |(required) - arbitrary X coordinate point                                 |
 |Y           |Integer    |(required) - arbitrary Y coordinate point                                 |

 Note: There may be more than 1 receiver associated with a node.
-For example, a fishway may have two differences, but for the purposes of the study you only have to know if a fish has entered the fishway.
+For example, a fishway may have two entrances, but for the purposes of the study you only have to know if a fish has entered the fishway.
 It is logical to group them into a single network node.
 Doing so will greatly simplify movement modeling.
 The receiver to node relationship is developed in the master receiver table with the node column.
 IDs must match between columns for relationships to work.

 Once the initial data files have been created and stored in the ‘Data’ folder, we will need to import them into the project database.
 We will complete this task with the “project_db_ini.py” script (see below).
-You will need to follow these steps:
+You will need to follow these steps after pasting the script into your favorite IDE:

 1. Update line 4, identify the project directory (same directory you created prior)
 2. Update line 5, identify the project database name